 New Orleans has a jam-packed fall festival schedule with dozens of can’t-miss events within the city limits.
-However, the rest of Louisiana offers several fall festivals worth day-tripping to.
-There’s Andouille Fest in Laplace, Rougarou Fest in Houma, and Festival of the Bonfires in Lutcher, all just a short road trip away, so you can start and end your day in New Orleans.
-Dive into Louisiana’s unique culture with a day trip to one of the festivals below (distances were calculated from downtown New Orleans).
+However, the surrounding area offers several fall festivals worth day-tripping to.
+There’s Rougarou Fest in Houma, Festival of the Bonfires in Lutcher, and Gulf Coast Equality Fest in Mississippi, which you can take the Amtrak Mardi Gras Service to.
+Dive into our region's unique culture with a day trip to one of the festivals below (distances were calculated from downtown New Orleans).
 Pack your snacks and hit the road!

 Andouille Festival